ETFdb Logo

 Investors new to the cryptocurrency marketplace, especially bitcoin futures, might be reticent to express their reservations about the market’s differentiating features to the traditional commodity futures marketplace.

-ETF provider ProShares, the progenitor of the first bitcoin futures fund in the U.S., the ProShares Bitcoin ETF (BITO ), dispelled myths regarding the leading cryptocurrency’s futures.
+ETF provider ProShares, the progenitor of the first bitcoin futures fund in the U.S., the ProShares Bitcoin ETF (BITO A+), dispelled myths regarding the leading cryptocurrency’s futures.
 Specifically, the company addressed how commodity futures and bitcoin futures do share some similarities.

 That said, having a veil of regulation that governs the commodity markets applies to bitcoin futures.
 Conversely, bitcoin tokens by themselves can trade on unregulated exchanges, leaving investors prone to possible hacks.